kidd001/generator-springload-frontend/README.md

 grunt install
 ```

+There's a sweet, auto-reloading grunt stack set up in there too.

+Call it with `grunt watch`.

+That's all folks!

 ### Updating

-When we push a new version of the generator, grab it!
+When we push a new version of the generator, just call install again:
 ```
-npm update generator-springload-frontend
+npm install -g generator-springload-frontend
 ```